gemfire/gemfire-examples/feature-examples/README.md

 limitations under the License.
 -->

-# VMware GemFire feature examples
+# Tanzu GemFire feature examples
 The examples in this folder are showcase features of GemFire and demonstrate their basic usage.

-For details on all GemFire features, see [VMware GemFire Documentation](https://docs.vmware.com/en/VMware-GemFire).
+For details on all GemFire features, see [Tanzu GemFire Documentation](https://docs.vmware.com/en/VMware-GemFire).

-## VMware GemFire Version
+## Tanzu GemFire Version
-Your client code must link against the _same or older_ version (ignoring patch versions) of VMware GemFire as the VMware GemFire server it will connect to.
+Your client code must link against the _same or older_ version (ignoring patch versions) of Tanzu GemFire as the Tanzu GemFire server it will connect to.

 To link against an older version of GemFire, edit the `gemfireVersion=` line in `gradle.properties`.